History of Earth

-The history of Earth concerns the development of planet Earth from its formation to the present day.
+The natural history of Earth concerns the development of planet Earth from its formation to the present day.
 Nearly all branches of natural science have contributed to understanding of the main events of Earth's past, characterized by constant geological change and biological evolution.

-The geological time scale (GTS), as defined by international convention, depicts the large spans of time from the beginning of the Earth to the present, and its divisions chronicle some definitive events of Earth history.
-(In the graphic, Ma means "million years ago".)
+The geological time scale (GTS), as defined by international convention, depicts the large spans of time from the beginning of Earth to the present, and its divisions chronicle some definitive events of Earth history.
 Earth formed around 4.54 billion years ago, approximately one-third the age of the universe, by accretion from the solar nebula.
 Volcanic outgassing probably created the primordial atmosphere and then the ocean, but the early atmosphere contained almost no oxygen.
-Much of the Earth was molten because of frequent collisions with other bodies which led to extreme volcanism.
-While the Earth was in its earliest stage (Early Earth), a giant impact collision with a planet-sized body named Theia is thought to have formed the Moon.
-Over time, the Earth cooled, causing the formation of a solid crust, and allowing liquid water on the surface.
+Much of Earth was molten because of frequent collisions with other bodies which led to extreme volcanism.
+While Earth was in its earliest stage (Early Earth), a giant impact collision with a planet-sized body named Theia is thought to have formed the Moon.
+Over time, Earth cooled, causing the formation of a solid crust, and allowing liquid water on the surface.

 The Hadean eon represents the time before a reliable (fossil) record of life; it began with the formation of the planet and ended 4.0 billion years ago.
 The following Archean and Proterozoic eons produced the beginnings of life on Earth and its earliest evolution.
 The succeeding eon is the Phanerozoic, divided into three eras: the Palaeozoic, an era of arthropods, fishes, and the first life on land; the Mesozoic, which spanned the rise, reign, and climactic extinction of the non-avian dinosaurs; and the Cenozoic, which saw the rise of mammals.
 Recognizable humans emerged at most 2 million years ago, a vanishingly small period on the geological scale.